CAST-Extend/CASTHLAutomation/README.md

 #### **Usage:**
 1.	**Execute Script**: Run the script by executing python CASTHL_Automation.py.
 2.  **Enter the choice**:  It asks the beolw choice.
-Entert the vaules from 0 to 5 one by one.
+Entert the vaules from 1 to 5 one by one.
-		0) Create Highlight Domain and Application

 		1) Download Metadata for GitHub organization
 		2) Download source code for all repositories in the organization in batches
 		3) Unzip the downloaded source code
 		4) Create application folders and move repositories
 		5) Trigger CAST Highlight onboarding for the source code

 3.	**Monitor Progress**: Monitor the console for progress updates on application analysis.
 4.	**Review Logs**: Check the log files generated in the specified log folder for detailed information about the analysis process.